dkusnik/RMS/README.md

 - libpng

 # Installation
-You can define in Makefile if you will use the CUDA framework or not, by default yes, when not remove the CUDA variable in Makefile
+You can define in Makefile if you will use the CUDA framework or not, by default no. To use the CUDA framework add `CUDA=1` to make command

 Run:

 ```
-make lib
+make lib CUDA=1
-make main
+make main CUDA=1
 ```

 # Usage